Skip to content

 • Higher order component pattern

-• Render prop pattern
+• Render property pattern

 • Hooks pattern